The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: Conclusions

 \item The timescale for disk build-up was consistent in all lines that were analyzed ($\sim$4 days; Sec.~\ref{sec:obs_outburst}).
 After reaching peak emission levels, the decay proceeded more quickly for \ion{He}{1} lines ($\sim$4 days) compared to H$\beta$ ($\sim$6 days) and H$\alpha$ ($\sim$9 days).

-\item During the first several days of the outburst, the emission asymmetry oscillated with a period of $\sim$1.25 days in all measured lines with emission features (ec.~\ref{sec:obs_outburst}).
+\item During the first several days of the outburst, the emission asymmetry oscillated with a period of $\sim$1.25 days in all measured lines with emission features (Sec.~\ref{sec:obs_outburst}), {which we interpret as orbiting circumstellar material}.
 After $\sim$10 days from the start of the event, emission features had settled into a symmetric profile.